‘Journalist’ Meer Faizal alleges that Hindus started violence during Ram Navami, but his videos expose his lies

 3. A youth attacked in Khandwa, Madhya Pradesh over his name and religion

-Meer Faizal shared a 12-second-long video in the thread.
+Meer Faisal shared a 12-second-long video in the thread.
 The video showed an injured young man, lying on a hospital bed.
-Faizal said that 3 people had attacked the injured youth with knives after asking his name and religion.
+Faisal said that 3 people had attacked the injured youth with knives after asking his name and religion.

 The fact is that neither the injured youth said anywhere in the video that he was attacked after asking his name and religion, nor the people standing near him could be seen or heard saying so.
 Further, the SHO of the concerned police station of Khandwa district confirmed to OpIndia that there was no mention of any Hindu-Muslim dispute in the complaint written to the police.